lukashankeln/lukashankeln/README.md

     <h2 align="center">Hello there 👋</h2>
 </div>

-I am a Cloud Platform Enginner and .Net enthusiast.
+I am a Cloud Platform Engineer and .Net enthusiast.

 Currently playing with dotnet #aspire and open telemetry in Kubernetes.